 In our case, we make changes in registration.php file of our module.
 The changes will look the following way:

-Method 2: install Magento patch manually
+Method 2: how to install Magento patch manually

 To install a Magento patch via Composer, use git apply or patch commands.